BSkyB posts record results, distances itself from NewsCorp

-LONDON Satellite broadcaster BSkyB sought to distance itself from the phone hacking controversy at its biggest shareholder on Wednesday after British lawmakers suggested the ties to Rupert Murdoch's News Corp might endanger its license.
+LONDON Satellite broadcaster BSkyB sought to distance itself from the phone hacking controversy at its biggest shareholder on Wednesday after British lawmakers suggested the ties to Rupert Murdoch's News Corp (NWSA.O) might endanger its licence.

 A parliamentary report on Tuesday dropped a heavy hint to regulator Ofcom, which is investigating whether BSkyB is a "fit and proper" broadcaster, by saying in its opinion Murdoch was "not a fit person" to oversee a major international company.